Skip to content

 When should I introduce toddler bedding?

-After age two, when your child has moved from a crib to a toddler bed and shows interest in a pillow and blanket.
+After age two, when your child has moved from a crib to a toddler bed and shows interest in a sleep sack.

 What size pillow is best for toddlers?